 Stakeholder Engagement

 Include data subjects in the assessment process when feasible.
+When processing may affect the rights and freedoms of natural persons, broader consultation is especially valuable.
 User surveys, focus groups, or public consultations provide valuable perspectives on privacy concerns.

 Engage technical teams early to understand system capabilities and limitations.
 Engineering input helps identify realistic mitigation options.

-Consult legal and compliance teams to ensure assessment methodology meets regulatory requirements.
+Consult legal and compliance teams, including privacy officers and legal experts, to ensure assessment methodology meets regulatory requirements.
 Different jurisdictions may have specific PIA expectations.

 PIA Template and Framework